Efficiency and thermodynamic uncertainty relations of a dynamical quantum heat engine: Results

-Notice that the above results are fully consistent with those obtained using a fully non-equilibrium Green function formalism in the perturbative regime (see Appendix E of Ref.~\cite{cavaliere_prr}).
-In the following we will focus only on $J_1$ and $P$, but $J_2$ can be easily obtained from the energy balance expressed by Eq.~(\ref{balance}).\\
+Here and in the following the double prime denotes the imaginary part.
+In the following we will focus only on $J_1$ and $P$, but $J_2$ can be easily obtained from the energy balance expressed by Eq.~(\ref{balance}).
+The auto--correlation functions for the total power, $D_P$, and for the heat current, $D_{J_1}$, are